Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

  - High storage/memory complexity

 This list is not exhaustive, but the majority of timeouts we have observed so far can be traced back to one or more of these causes.
-These are not the only sources of complexity, but they should work well as general estimates of complexity.
-For instance linear arithmetic usually only becomes a problem when the input program is rather large, which is also indicated by path count in most practical cases.
+While these are not the only sources of complexity, they should work well as general estimates of complexity.
+For instance, linear arithmetic usually only becomes a problem when the input program is rather large, which is also indicated by path count in most practical cases.